Just5KY/homey/README.md

 ## Installation & Configuration
 Supported platforms:
+- Docker
-- Docker (Linux & Windows)
+- Docker for Windows
 - GNU/Linux

-Running on Windows without Docker is not currently supported.
+Running without Docker on Windows is not currently supported.
 For GNU/Linux ARM should work fine, but only x86_64 has been tested.

 ### Docker
 1. Create a directory for config files: `mkdir ~/homey-data`
 2. Download `docker-compose.yml`, `.env.example`, and `config.yml.example` from the [Releases](https://github.com/vlfldr/homey/releases) page or above.
 Place in newly created directory.
 3. Configure external integrations in `.env.example`.
-Leave fields blank to disable.
 Rename to `.env`.

+    - Leave fields blank to disable
     - *Refer to [Docker Backends](#docker-backends) section to configure Docker/Portainer API access*
 4. Configure UI options if desired in `config.yml.example` and rename to `config.yml`.

-Defaults should work out of the box.
+    - Defaults should work out of the box

-    - *These options can be changed while homey is running.*
+    - These options can be changed while homey is running.
 5. Map both volumes to the config folder and set homey's port (default 9080) in `docker-compose.yml`.
-6. Ensure `docker-compose.yml` and `.env` are in the same directory.
-It's easiest to keep all three files in the config folder.
-7. (Optional) Create a subdirectory for icons and populate it: `mkdir ~/homey-data/icons`
+6. (Optional) Create a subdirectory for icons and populate it: `mkdir ~/homey-data/icons`

     - *Icons are **not** required for each service*
     - *Icons can also be added while homey is running or uploaded via GUI*
-8. (Optional) Download and run `monitorSystem.py` to enable host machine stats.
+7. (Optional) Download and run `monitorSystem.py` to enable host machine stats.
 See [System Monitor Module](#system-monitor-module).
-9. In the original directory: `docker-compose up -d`
+8. Launch with: `docker-compose up -d`

 ### Docker for Windows
 **Under Construction**